-- Pagodas – Vietnam’s most distinctive architecture can be been in the pagodas which are found all over the country.
+- Admire the Pagodas – Vietnam’s most distinctive architecture can be been in the pagodas which are found all over the country.
 They are notable for their beautiful and intricate carvings.
 Pagodas are used as shrines and temples and are treasured by the Vietnamese people.

-- Hanoi – Vietnam’s capital, Hanoi combines French colonialism with Eastern influences.
+- Wander Hanoi – Vietnam’s capital, Hanoi combines French colonialism with Eastern influences.
 Enjoy an afternoon exploring the narrow streets of the Old Quarter or visit the countless temples and galleries dotted around this bustling city.
 Don’t miss the History Museum which showcases artifacts from Vietnam’s colorful history and the Ho Chi Minh Mausoleum.

-- Dalat – Dalat is nestled in the hills of the Central Highlands and is popular with tourists who want to relax in the mountain air.
+- Relax in Dalat – Dalat is nestled in the hills of the Central Highlands and is popular with tourists who want to relax in the mountain air.
 People flock here to enjoy its serene atmosphere and natural beauty.
 The hills around Dalat are filled with traditional tribal villages which you can tour but there is plenty to do within the city itself too.
-Visit the imaginatively titled Palace 1, Palace 2 and Place 3.
+Visit the imaginatively titled Palace 1, Palace 2 and Palace 3.

-- Cu Chi Tunnels – Crawl through the extensive network of nearly 500 km of tunnels utilized by the Viet Cong in the war with the USA in the 1960s.
+- Crawl through the Cu Chi Tunnels – Crawl through the extensive network of nearly 500 km of tunnels utilized by the Viet Cong in the war with the USA in the 1960s.
 Tours involve a description of the tunnels, after which tourists are allowed to crawl about the maze and fire AK47s at shooting targets.

-- Hoi An – Hoi An is one of the most popular destinations for tourists traveling to the country.
+- Hang Out in Hoi An – Hoi An is one of the most popular destinations for tourists traveling to the country.
 The place is packed with historical homes and buildings and quaint cafes.
 It’s small and great for walking, buying suits (they have a huge fashion and tailor market), eating, and relaxing by the river.
 It was easily my favorite place in Vietnam.

-- Ho Chi Minh City – Also known as Saigon, Ho Chi Minh is Vietnam’s largest city and is definitely worth exploring.
+- Explore Ho Chi Minh City – Also known as Saigon, Ho Chi Minh is Vietnam’s largest city and is definitely worth exploring.
 Like most cities in Vietnam, you’ll be met with the roar of motorbikes speeding through colonial streets.
 Ben Thanh market is a must-see for amazing food and there is a great buzz of activity within the place.

-- Halong Bay – More than 3000 islands sit within the emerald green waters of Halong Bay, one of the country’s most popular tourist destinations.
+- Hike in Halong Bay – More than 3000 islands sit within the emerald green waters of Halong Bay, one of the country’s most popular tourist destinations.
 Cat Ba island has great for hiking and many tourists find themselves taking one of the cave tours.
 Tours here usually leave from Hanoi and last 3 or 5 days.
 Try to find a good operator as many oversell or lie about what their boats look like.